 At this stage, your printing hardware should be confirmed as in full working order.
 If your HP Printer not printing, still?
 If you are continuing to have issues, it is time to take a look at the software that manages and controls your printing requests.

 Most people simply select File > Print, or Ctrl + P, and print to whatever the default printer is on your device.
 This is usually the printer used most often, or even, the only printer available, or in your home.

 However, have you checked to make sure the printer you are printing to, is the correct one?
-The drivers usually display the make and model.
+The drivers typically display the make and model.
 If you don't recognize what is presented, select the alternative from the drop-down menu.

 In my technician days.
 I used to remove all other printers on user computers that they did not need.
-Often, applications, such as Microsoft Office, install printing options that are not needed by everyday computer users.
+Typically, applications, such as Microsoft Office, install printing options that are not needed by everyday computer users.